LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-like-giants.md

 &nbsp;

-Walk cruel Pachamama
+Walk, cruel Pachamama,

 not consedering

-what you leave behind
+what you leave behind,

 because giants